 The majority of the product line is grain-inclusive, and they only have a single line that’s grain-free.
 This line is for adult dogs with sensitive stomachs or skin issues.
 Otherwise, all other Science Diet foods include grain, corn, wheat, and soy.
 Whether your dog will do better on a grain-inclusive diet or a grain-free diet should be decided with your vet.
 There are some potential risks to be aware of when it comes to grain-free dog food.

 The brand attests that all their dog food is made in the United States using globally-sourced ingredients you can trust.
 But, it’s unclear what they’re sourcing globally and what ingredients are from the U.S.

 Orijen is in a class of their own when it comes to ingredients, thanks to the fact that everything they use is sourced regionally and manufactured in an entire facility that only makes Orijen brand food.

 Their dog diet philosophy is unique compared to other manufacturers.
-Not only do they offer grain-free foods, but they also omit ingredients like corn and wheat.
+Not only do they offer grain-free foods, but their grain-inclusive recipes also omit ingredients like corn and wheat.
 Their biologically appropriate philosophy also means that their foods contain much more meat than the average brand.

 Orijen’s ratio is 85% animal protein for dry foods, with the remaining 15% coming from fruits, vegetables, and botanicals.
 Their recently-introduced freeze-dried foods are even more protein-rich, with 90% of the ingredients derived from animal proteins and 10% from fruits, vegetables, and botanicals.

-Orijen’s products are grain-free and exceptionally rich in protein, so it seems to defy the convention that the food holds its shape at all.
+Orijen’s products are low on grains and exceptionally rich in protein, so it seems to defy the convention that the food holds its shape at all.
 Thanks to the magic of legumes, Orijen’s kibble holds together just fine, and the legumes provide a healthy dose of fiber.

 Range Of Formulas